 Which are the best cameras for photojournalism?
 In this discussion, we shall look at a few cameras that professional photojournalists have used and like as their favorite photography tools.
 In the modern world, the news is collected and distributed in minutes rather than hours.
 If a photojournalist cannot capture the best moments and send them to their editors within the shortest possible time frame, there is a strong chance one of their competitors will.
 A photojournalist has to be present at the moment when something happens and be ready to click the shutter to capture it.

 No single camera can be said to be the absolute best when it comes to photojournalism.
 It all depends on individual preferences and the genre that one shoots.
-Many photographers feel that the significant weight advantage that a mirrorless camera brings forth, a great point that makes mirrorless cameras a good choice for this overall genre.
+Many photographers feel that the significant weight advantage that a mirrorless camera brings forth, is a great point that makes mirrorless cameras a good choice for this overall genre.
 Others prefer the advantage of body-based image stabilization that mirrorless cameras bring.
 DSLRs are not far behind.
-Though in recent years, DSLRs have lost their position of dominance to mirrorless cameras, they are still a force to reckon with, and we have shortlisted DSLRs too on this list of the best camera for photojournalism.
+Though in recent years, DSLRs have lost their position of dominance to mirrorless cameras, they are still a force to reckon with, and we have shortlisted DSLRs on this list of the best cameras for photojournalism.

 Without further ado let’s take a look at the cameras – if you are short on time we have picked two cameras from our detailed research that we recommend